MicrosoftDocs/win32/desktop-src/shell/quickstart-sending-desktop-toast.md

 ---
-Description: 'This quickstart shows how to raise a toast notification from a desktop app.'
+Description: This quickstart shows how to raise a toast notification from a desktop app.
-title: 'Quickstart: Sending a toast notification from the desktop'
+title: Quickstart Sending a toast notification from the desktop ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Quickstart: Sending a toast notification from the desktop